English Language (EL) Services

 Each spring all EL students will take the English Language Proficiency Assessments for California (ELPAC).
 The ELPAC will assess students in four domains: reading, writing, speaking and listening.
 The scores from the ELPAC will be used to exit students from the EL program and to monitor their proficiency in English.

 Please follow the links below for important information:

-Each school has their own English Language Advisory Council.
+Each school has their own English Language Advisory Council (ELAC).
 This group of parents provides input and advice for their school's planning.
 These meetings occur three times a year.
-Please contact your school's ELC for more information.
+Please contact your school's English language coordinator (ELC) for more information.

 Additionally, the district hosts a District English Language Advisory Council (DELAC).
 This group provides input and advice to the superintendent.
 To participate in the District committee, please contact Maggie Mabery, Coordinator of Elementary Education: [email protected].